rodrigobivarazevedo/Research-Paper/README.md

-# Digital Health Blog of Rodrigo Azevedo
+# Digital Health Blog of Rodrigo Azevedo - Artificial Intelligence in Medicine